eZanmoto/dot/README.md

     alias dot='bash http://user@github.com/user/repo $HOME'

-This simplifies the commands to just be `dot` and `dot /path/to/local/file`.
+This simplifies the commands to just be `dot` and `dot files`.
 We can also sync our shell initialisation script using `dot` which means that we only need to create our alias once.

+Another trick is to use `curl`/`wget` to run the most up-to-date version of `dot`, which can also be used in the alias:

+    alias dot='curl --silent https://raw.githubusercontent.com/ezanmoto/dot/master/dot | bash -s - http://user@github.com/user/repo'

+Note that you can specify a specific revision of the script to mitigate the security concerns of always running the newest version.
+Finally note that if you have this alias in a shell initialisation script that has been committed to the repository in the alias then you can simply run the command directly on a new computer to "install" `dot` on it and pull all your configurations down in one go.

 Tests
 -----